pfalcon/ppxml2db/README.md

 original XML file, and if you change some things in the database, then in general, only these changes will be propagated to XML file).
-Round-tripping is important, because it will allow you to review the changes made to the data in the database, and ensure they correspond with your expectations.
+Round-tripping is important, because it will allow you to review the changes made to the data in the database, and ensure they correspond to your expectations.

 While developing 3rd-party tools is the primary usecase behind this project, it also tries to be a "proof of concept" of the idea of storing